writeonlycode/iagobozza.com/content/_index.md

 pellentesque vel.
 Aliquam dignissim felis a elementum pulvinar.
 Vivamus eu est vel ex mollis ornare non vel libero.
 Fusce bibendum velit ac vehicula mattis.

-One of the things I cherish the most is learning: (...).

 # Projects

-I have a few projects that I built for personal use: I built SEP-API to practice working with Express, and Metronomify to manage my guitar practice routine.
+I have a few portfolio projects listed below if you are interested in seeing some things that I built.
 I've also done dozens of Hugo wesites, including this one!
 You can check out my [Fiverr profile](https://www.fiverr.com/writeonlycode) if you are interested in taking a look at the real projects I've done, and testimonials from clients!

 ## SEP-API